In Summary

-- Blood deficiency in the Korean medicine sense is not equivalent to anemia in the Western sense — it describes a functional insufficiency of blood’s nourishing and anchoring functions that can exist in the absence of measurable hematological abnormality.
+- Blood deficiency in the Korean medicine sense is not the same as anemia in the Western sense — it describes a functional insufficiency of blood’s nourishing and anchoring roles that can exist even when standard blood counts look normal.

-- Women are constitutionally more vulnerable to blood deficiency due to the monthly blood loss of menstruation — a vulnerability that is substantially amplified when modern lifestyle factors compound the depletion.
+- Women are more vulnerable to blood deficiency because of the monthly blood loss of menstruation — a vulnerability amplified when modern lifestyle factors compound it, and when menstrual bleeding is heavy.

 This is the third in a series of clinical essays on hair as a constitutional indicator.
 The previous two addressed the diagnostic reading of hair changes and the treatment approaches specific to different Korean medicine patterns.
-Here I want to focus on one of the most common and most consistently underrecognized patterns in modern patients: blood deficiency — and specifically the distinctly modern ways in which contemporary life systematically depletes the blood in ways that Korean medicine recognizes but conventional medicine largely does not.
+Here I want to focus on one of the most common and most consistently underrecognized patterns in modern patients: blood deficiency — and specifically the distinctly modern ways contemporary life depletes the blood in ways that Korean medicine recognizes but conventional medicine largely does not frame in those terms.

 Blood Deficiency Is Not Anemia